 Whether you are a beneficiary or an executor of an estate, you may be wondering does an executor have to show accounting to beneficiaries.
-Executors or administrators of an estate do not have an automatic obligation to file an accounting of the estate.
-But once the beneficiaries request an accounting, executors and administrators have to provide one.
+An executor of an estate does not have an automatic obligation to file an accounting of the estate.
+But once the beneficiaries request an accounting, the executor has to provide one.

 If the beneficiary is not satisfied with an informal accounting, they can ask for a formal accounting.
-If the executor/administrator fails to provide one, the beneficiaries can compel the executor/administrator to provide one.
-If the executor/administrator is ordered by the court to provide an accounting, they usually do or get removed by the court.
+If the executor fails to provide one, the beneficiaries can compel the executor to provide one.
+If the executor is ordered by the court to provide an accounting, they usually do or get removed by the court.
 Sometimes they provide an incomplete or fraudulent accounting.
-Beneficiaries can sue to challenge those accountings and get the money that the executor/administrator may be keeping from the beneficiaries.
+Beneficiaries can sue to challenge those accountings and get the money that the executor may be keeping from the beneficiaries.

 An estate accounting is a document that details every transaction that occurred in the estate and provides some summaries and explanations of the transactions.
 The document consists of various schedules in a court-approved format and complying with general accounting standards.
 At a minimum, the estate accounting includes schedules listing line by line all of the assets that are a part of the estate, all of the expenses of the estate, all income of the estate, and proposed distributions of the estate.

-The accounting is a set of schedules that include all possible information about the estate, such as
+The accounting is a set of schedules where an executor has to show all possible information about the estate, such as

 - an itemized list of the assets that are in the estate